-“Visiting and/or working a garden is a great way to get involved in your community, socialize with neighbors, teach children about growing plants and food and just enjoy a bit of nature in the city," says Judy Janda, a Brooklyn resident and avid community gardener.
-Here, what to know and how to get involved in your own community garden.
+“Visiting or working a garden is a great way to get involved in your community, socialize with neighbors, teach children about growing plants and food, and just enjoy a bit of nature in the city," says Judy Janda, a Brooklyn resident and avid community gardener.

-Once you’ve zeroed in on a garden you might want to join, visit it during open hours or when they’re hosting an event (events are generally posted on signs at the garden gate or on the garden’s website, if they have one) to meet the gardeners and learn about their membership process.
-Some require attendance at an orientation and general meetings, joining a garden committee, contributing dues and more, before a new member can request a plot of land.
+Once you’ve zeroed in on a garden you might want to join, visit it during open hours or when they’re hosting an event (generally posted on signs at the garden gate or on the garden’s website, if they have one) to meet the gardeners and learn about their membership process.
+Some require you to attend an orientation or the general meeting or join a garden committee, contribute dues or volunteer before you can become a new member or request a plot of land.

-FYI, some gardens have long waitlists (five years or more!) for an actual plot for you to till—not all offer your own—but may still welcome volunteers for general gardening duties.
-If you’re ambivalent about location or joining a garden in your immediate community, you can search for gardens in need of volunteers at NYCservice.org (enter terms such as "community garden" into the keyword field).
+Some gardens provide allotments within the garden and in some cases these have wait lists—of up to five years or more.
+Not all gardens offer your own allotment and some still welcome volunteers for general gardening duties.
+If you’re ambivalent about the location or joining a garden in your immediate community, you can search for gardens in need of volunteers at NYC Service by entering terms such as "community garden" into the keyword field.

 Starting a garden